-The latest museum program is the development of a Museum Glassworks.
-A separate building on nearby Washington Street is equipped with torches and hand tools for teaching lampworking, a process of working with glass rods and tubing to create smaller objects from hot glass.
-A full-size glass furnace has recently been installed so that students and visitors will soon be able to experience for themselves techniques employed by glassblowers of the past, and still employed by the glass artist of today.
+The museum also offers hot-glass classes Glassworks Studio, in a separate building on nearby Washington Street, which is equipped with torches and hand tools for teaching lampworking, a process of working with glass rods and tubing to create smaller objects from hot glass.

-Current members of the museum reside in all but two of the United States, and several Provinces of Canada.
-A few members reside in Europe.
+Current members of the museum reside across the United States, and several Provinces of Canada.
 More than 30 bottle-collecting clubs from across the nation help to support the museum as well.
 Individual clubs can have as many as 2,000 or as few as 10 members.
 Almost every club holds an annual Bottle Show and Sale.

 The National Bottle Museum sponsors its own Bottle Show and Sale, which draws dealers and collectors from across the United States, Canada, and sometimes Great Britain.
 The Saratoga Show, as it is known, serves as the Museum’s main annual fundraiser.